twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 # Where attn Sits Next to Avici, Pye, Wildcat, and Altitude

-attn is easier to understand when seen next to other projects that deal with credit, yield, and onchain underwriting.
+attn is easier to understand when seen next to other projects that position with credit, yield, and onchain underwriting.

 Four especially relevant points of comparison: